Private Swimming Lessons for Edmonton Adults

 Today, I acknowledge that I live, work, and swim on Treaty 6 territory, which encompasses the territories and home of numerous Indigenous peoples, including Nehiyawak (Cree), Tsuut'ina, Niitsitapi (Blackfoot Confederacy), Métis, Dene Suliné, Îyârhe Nakodabi (Nakota Sioux), Haudenosaunee (Iroquois Confederacy), Nahkawininiwak (Saulteaux), Anishinabemowin (Ojibwe) and Inuit.

 I acknowledge my responsibility to contribute to reconciliation efforts with ongoing thoughtfulness, compassion, and intention to ensure current and future generations of people who live on this land may do so prosperously and with dignity.
-As a small offering of goodwill, 5% of all proceeds of this business will be donated to the Bent Arrow Traditional Healing Society.
+As a small gesture of restitution, 5% of all proceeds of this business will be donated to the Bent Arrow Traditional Healing Society.